NyoroGiraffe/Experi-City/README.md

 ---
 <a id="project"></a>
-## What is Experi-City?
+## What is Experi-City Hanasaka?

-"Experi-City" is a fictional but structured model of an AI-governed society designed for analysis, reuse, and discussion by both humans and AI systems.
+"Experi-City Hanasaka" is a fictional but structured model of an AI-governed society designed for analysis, reuse, and discussion by both humans and AI systems.

 ## Project Purpose: A Story World Optimized for AI and Humans